MileHacker Logo

 Dust Storms

 Common in spring (March-April).
-These reduce how well you can see and impact air quality.
+These reduce visibility and impact air quality.
 Monitor local forecasts.

 Extreme Temperatures

-Very hot summers and extremely cold winters.
+Very hot summers and very cold winters.
 Dress appropriately for the season.

 Ideal Timing